bjucps/cps110-thinkcspy/_sources/05-FlowControl/TheAccumulatorPattern.rst

 In words we could say it this way.
 To square the value of `n`, we will repeat the process of updating a running total `n` times.
 To update the running total, we take the old value of the "running total" and add `n`.
 That sum becomes the new value of the "running total".

-Here is the program in activecode.
+Here is the program in activecode:

 .. activecode:: sq_accum1